Lee-W/main-blog/content/pages/about-me.md

     * Implemented a pipeline that processes data larger than 10 GB to infer personalized preferences to help increase customer satisfaction.
     * Migrated legacy 1.x Airflow server on AWS EC2 to 2.0.2 Airflow on AWS MWAA, saving developers' effort on dealing with legacy dependencies issues, and created a development airflow environment for doing experiments without affecting the production pipeline.
     * Refactored data writing mechanism and reduced the data write time and AWS S3 cost.
-    * Built alerts and dashboards to monitor pipelines metrics to minimize the effort of troubleshooting using DataDog, Prometheus, and Kibana.
+    * Built alerts and dashboards to monitor pipeline metrics, minimizing the effort of troubleshooting using DataDog, Prometheus, and Kibana.
 * Standardize and maintain software engineering practices
-    * Created and maintain the project templates, with automatic code quality check, testing, containerization, project versioning, releasing, and deployment, and a standard workflow for existing projects to update tools, which reduced project creation time, the communication overhead during code review and provided an easy way for developers to introduce new standards.
+    * Created and maintained the project templates, with automatic code quality check, testing, containerization, project versioning, releasing, and deployment, and a standard workflow for existing projects to update tools, which reduced project creation time, the communication overhead during code review and provided an easy way for developers to introduce new standards.
-    * Implemented a life-cycle configuration management tool and a workflow for creating Amazon Sagemaker notebook instances which saves data scientists' time on handling engineering problems.
+    * Implemented a life-cycle configuration management tool and a workflow for creating Amazon Sagemaker notebook instances, which saves data scientists' time in handling engineering problems.
     * Improved container build time and reduced execution time by 70\% for Jenkins CI/CD pipelines.
-    * Maintain core package that's used among most existing projects
+    * Maintain the core package that's used among most existing projects
 * Optimized SQL in a data pipeline and reduced the execution time from infeasible to within half a day.
 * Cooperate with overseas teams in US, Ukraine, and India